 How can you make things match?
 One simple solution could be deploying a game-inspired points scheme, by which citizens hold a number of points earned by their own merits, and they consume them by using services delivered by the public sector.
 For instance, Greeks who pay their taxes should have some points, and the more they pay, the more points they should obtain.
 Greeks who infringe the law and insist on staying at the shadow economy should have their points account reduced accordingly and be unable to use the State’s services.
 Greeks who employ a person should gain some points, just like the ones who spend money in Greece instead of fleeing it abroad.
 It puts an end to the free-for-all mentality and it rationalizes usage of the services, and at the same time it dynamizes the economy.

 In other words, rather than prosecuting the underground/black economy, Greece should make the sanitized white economy more attractive than the black one, so that people in the underground economy would choose to migrate to the white one because it is better for them as they get points which they can use for free schooling, access to the National Health System, student grants, et cetera.

-This can be done together with the two examples of how to brand Greece.
+This can be done together with the five examples of how to brand Greece.
 They are not only mutually compatible, but they gain even more sense when deployed altogether.
-In reality, in an online-based State, the prohibition of cash and the proliferation of digital payments would become the perfect framework for a gamification initiative, since pointage would also be on real-time.
+In reality, in an online-based State, initiatives such as the prohibition of cash and the proliferation of digital payments would become the perfect framework for a gamification initiative, since pointage would also be on real-time.
 Also, it would sum up for the State’s accountability in regards to its services’ delivery.
 Additionally, it would eliminate the centuries-old clientelism and similar old habits, since the State’s functioning system would be transparent to all citizens.